ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 **4.1.0**

 - ADDED ITEM: Ancient Scepter!
 Has skill overrides for ALL playable characters, and for each variant per chosen slot, but likely needs a balance pass or two.

-**4.0.0**

-- Loads and loads and loads of behind-the-scenes changes, most of which were moved to a new mod (TILER2).
-- NOTE: some config entries may have different names now (mostly Beating Embryo subenable flags), which will reset them to their default values once.
-Check to make sure things are still how you want them!
-- Added Old Box to the default AI blacklist.
-- Several cosmetic fixes.
-- Config mismatches are now automatically resolved (TILER2 NetConfig module).